 Maximum Repayment Terms

-Under the disciplines of the Arrangement, Maximum Repayment Terms for officially supported export credits are established according to the sector of the project and by the destination country of the project: Category I countries are High Income OECD countries; all other countries are Category II).
+Under the disciplines of the Arrangement, Maximum Repayment Terms for officially supported export credits are established according to the sector of the project.

 Minimum Interest Rates

 The Arrangement stipulates that the Participants shall apply minimum interest rates when providing official financing support for fixed-rate loans: these rates are known as Commercial Interest Reference Rates (CIRRs).
 There are no minimum interest rate requirements for floating rates.
 New CIRR disciplines came into force as of 15 July 2023, they apply to all sectors, except to the SSU and ASU.

 The Arrangement stipulates that no less than the applicable Minimum Premium Rate (MPR) shall be charged to account for the credit risk when providing an officially supported export credit.
 Premium is charged in addition to CIRRs, as it is meant to cover the risk of non-repayment of the export credits.
 The Premium rates depend on the level of risk, which includes the country risk (see the page on country risk classification), time at risk and the political and commercial risk covered.

 The minimum premium rules to be applied have evolved significantly over time.
 The first agreement on premium for export credits (the Knaepen Package) was concluded in June 1997 and incorporated in the Arrangement in December 1997.
 In 2004, these rules were modified and adapted to reflect better the different export credit products and systems (see TD/PG(2004)10/FINAL).
 In 2011, the Participants agreed to expand and revise the premium rules (see TAD/PG(2010)10).

 The prevailing applicable MPR for countries rated from category 1 to 7 (see country risk classification) are derived using a complex formula provided in Annex VIII of the Arrangement.